aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/elul/blessing-for-rosh-hodesh-elul-by-kohenet-ilana-joy-streit.html.md

 <div class="english" lang="en" style="font-size: 1.2em;">
 A blessing for announcing the new moon of Elul, for Rosh Ḥodesh Elul, and for the whole month.
 A poem of kindness, rootedness and transformation as we enter into a time of turning and returning.

 [If you have the means, please consider making a financial contribution to recognize and compensate Ilana for her creative work.
-Venmo to @Ilana-Streit.]
+You can see and hear more of Ilana's creative work on her <a href="https://www.patreon.com/ilanajoy">Patreon page</a>.
+Or to make a one-time contribution, <a href="https://venmo.com/u/Ilana-Streit">Venmo</a> (@Ilana-Streit).]
 </div>

 <hr />